lespicker/tachyons-one-page-scroll/content/news/2011-01-21-going-for-the-gold-yukon-gold.md

 My main assignment is to cover the start of the Yukon Quest dogsled race, a 1,000 mile, rough-and-tumble adventure that pits man/woman and dogs against the most brutal elements nature can muster.
 The Quest precedes the Iditarod by a month, but many consider it even more challenging.
 Surrounding the Quest is a week or more of events, including the world’s northernmost film festival.

-I’m really looking forward to being back in the Yukon, visiting dear friends (more about them in a later blog), and photographing the snow-covered landscapes.
-One thing that I will do a bit differently is that I will begin using the SPOT Satellite Messenger System.
-This is an emergency beacon and tracking device that allows adventurers to call in an SOS.
-But, more than that, it also allows us to leave “tracks” that can be followed online.
-So, each day that I blog, I’ll post the URL address, so those of you following my progress can click on the link and up will pop a Google map with my exact location.

-I look forward to your comments as I blog throughout my adventure.
-In the meantime, stay warm!
+I’m really looking forward to being back in the Yukon, visiting dear friends, and photographing the snow-covered landscapes.